RobertKim/chooser_angular/README.md

-# **Who's Yo Daddy?**
+# **Chooser**

-This app allows user to randomly select an item from a list and declares it to be "Chosen!".
+This app allows user to randomly select an item from a list and declare its chosen status on the view.
 My first attempt at implementing Angular in a toy app.

 Notes to self: